 » Label the container/s, and write the following on each of them:

 2.- The room it was used in.

 4.- The store it was purchased at.

-5.- As a reference, place a dot of paint the size of a coin on the lid.
+5.- As a reference, place a dot of paint the size of a 25 cents coin on the lid.
 This reference paint prevents opening the container to see what color the paint is.

-» Do not leave container/s with paint on concrete, stone, or tile floors.
-Moisture may find a way to concentrate underneath which likely causes any metal container to rust inside.
-Keep in mind that that even a small amount of rust changes the color of the paint.
+» Do not leave container/s with paint on concrete, stone, or tile.
+Moisture may condensate underneath the container.
+If it does, it may cause the metal to rust inside; and even a small amount of rust changes the color of the paint.